This free easy unisex hat knitting pattern makes a great first circular needle knitting project for beginners.

 Don’t Know how to Knit with Circular Needles?

-This beanie pattern is also available for straight knitting needles, knit flat and seamed up the back.
+This beanie pattern is also available for straight knitting needles, knit flat and seamed down the back.

 But if circular needles seem scary to you, knitting with a circular needle is actually very similar to using straights and this is the perfect project to give it a go!
 See how easy circular knitting is with my video tutorials: